oladetohun1/oladetohun1/README.md

 - :zap: I am open to collaboration on any frontend project that includes REACT

-- 🤟 I am an Engineering student.
+- 🤟 I Am A Computer Engineering Student.

 - 🔭 I am an aspiring Full stack developer